FStarLang/karamel/DESIGN.md

     as possible;
   * optimizing functions that return unit into functions that return void;
   * optimizing functions that take unit into functions that take no parameters;
-- translate the C* program to an abstract C syntax tree (see `C.ml`, `CStarToC.ml`); this involves:
+- translates the C* program to an abstract C syntax tree (see `C.ml`, `CStarToC.ml`); this involves:
   * turning ML-style types into specifiers and declarators;
   * replacing all high-level nodes with actual C constructs;